 The most important role played by a personal injury lawyer is that of client advocate; being the voice of the client for the insurance company.
 Lawyers give all of those players the client’s story and convince them to come to the client’s side whether they are the opposing party, the mutual party, or an evaluator of the facts like jurors are.
 The role of an Atlanta personal injury attorney is the most important role played toward recovering the maximum amount of money for someone who has been injured as the result of someone else’s negligence or intentional act.

-Other roles that an attorney plays for their client include serving as an investigator, negotiator, and legal researcher.
+Other roles that an Atlanta attorney plays for their client include serving as an investigator, negotiator, and legal researcher.
 These roles can be supplemented by a personal injury lawyer who is surrounded with a supporting team of paraprofessionals and/or additional lawyers.
-Our firm is lucky to have the support of paralegals and former insurance adjusters to assist with maximizing the recovery for clients when going through the claims and litigation processes.
+Our firm is lucky to have the support of paralegals and former insurance adjusters to assist with maximizing the recovery for clients when going through the civil litigation processes.
 It is the support of this team that allows a law firm to give clients the best service, and function as the best possible advocate to help them recover for the injuries that they have sustained in an accident.

 The first step a personal injury attorney in Atlanta and their client take together is in the initial client interview where they build the foundation of trust with which they will proceed.
 In the initial meeting, the attorney and their staff go over the case with the potential client to understand the specifics of what happened, how the client is feeling, and what treatment the client has received and will need going forward.
 Building that foundation is the most important milestone in an attorney-client relationship.